 - To cope with a sudden increase of activity: When a company is experiencing a rapid increase in activity, it must be able to quickly find the resources it needs to keep pace with its development.
 Recruitment processes are often lengthy, so the company needs to find a way to quickly integrate staff into his teams.

-These external resources are quickly operational, without the need to be trained and know how to work flexibly.
+These external resources are quickly operational, without the need to be trained and know how to work agile.

 Therefore, one of the biggest challenges of companies is to manage and control these resources which are not part of their workforce.
 The current HR solutions are not adapted to the management of this workforce and companies lack visibility on many aspects such as: